Clive Warren: Radio 1

 Warren was recruited to BBC Radio 1 in November 1994 alongside then KISS 100 presenter Danny Rampling, and he presented the Weekend Breakfast Show from 19 November.
 In September 1995, Warren became Chris Evans' warmup presenter as he took over the Weekday Early Breakfast show.
-He left the early breakfast slot in July 1997 to make way for the arrival of Chris Moyles, and he consequently presented the weekday overnight show from 1-4am (later 2–4) from the beginning of August on Tuesday-Friday, alongside the Sunday Breakfast show.
+He left the early breakfast slot in July 1997 to make way for the arrival of Chris Moyles, and he consequently presented the weekday overnight show from 1 am to 4 am (later 2–4) from the beginning of August on Tuesday to Friday, alongside the Sunday Breakfast show.
 He took over Saturday Early Breakfast in February 1999.
-While at Radio 1 he gave the first UK radio play to "Free as a Bird", the first single released by The Beatles for 25 years, and was a regular stand-in for presenters such as Kevin Greening, Simon Mayo, and Dave Pearce.
+While at Radio 1 he gave the first UK radio play to "Free as a Bird", the first single released by The Beatles for 25 years, and was a regular stand-in for presenters such as Kevin Greening, Simon Mayo and Dave Pearce.
 Warren was one of the presenters of the Radio 1 Roadshow in 1995 and 1996, and between July 1995 and November 1998 he was a regular stand-in for Mark Goodier on the Sunday UK Top 40 chart.
 He left Radio 1 in 2000, with his final Saturday Early Breakfast show broadcast on 30 September, the station's 33rd birthday.

 Virgin Radio

-In October 2000, Clive joined Virgin Radio, presenting a Sunday afternoon show from 1-4pm and in January 2001, he took over the Weekday late-night slot from Gary Davies, from 10pm-1am.
+In October 2000, Clive joined Virgin Radio, presenting a Sunday afternoon show from 1 pm to 4 pm and in January 2001, he took over the Weekday late-night slot from Gary Davies, from 10 pm to 1 am.
 He left Virgin in January 2002 and returned briefly to Capital FM presenting occasional overnight slots.